johnwroge/johnwroge/README.md

 :wave: Hi, I'm John!

- 🔭 Software Engineer passionate in building, and enhancing features with new and proven methods.
+ 🔭 Software Engineer passionate in building and enhancing features with new and proven methods.

  🌱 Eager to collaborate on inclusive Open Source products for the developer community.